 Problems with ASP.NET View State in Microsoft Azure

-ASP.NET View State is a very important feature for applications deployed as web/worker roles in Microsoft Azure.
+ASP.NET View State is a very important feature for applications deployed as web/worker roles in Microsoft Azure Cache.
 But, View state comes with some issues that you need to understand and resolve in order to take full benefit from it.

 First of all, ASP.NET View State becomes very large especially when your Microsoft Azure ASP.NET application has a lot of heavy controls on its pages.
 This results in heavy view state payload which travels back and forth between browser and your application on each request.
 Heavy view state payload slows down performance and also results in extra bandwidth consumption especially when an average ASP.NET View State ends up in 100’s of kilobytes and when millions of such requests are processed within your Microsoft Azure application.

 ASP.NET View State is also a security risk when sending confidential data as part of view state to client.
-This data is vulnerable to attacks and can be tempered by an attacker which is a serious security threat.
+This data is vulnerable to attacks and can be tampered with by an attacker, which is a serious security threat.